debevv/nanoMODBUS/README.md

 is useful, for example, to pass the connection a function should operate on.
 Its initial value can be set inside the `nmbs_platform_conf` struct when creating the `nmbs_t` instance, and changed at any time via the `nmbs_set_platform_arg` API method.

-## Platform endianness

-nanoMODBUS will attempt to detect the endianness of the platform at build time.
-If the automatic detection fails, you can manually set the endianness of the platform by defining either `NMBS_BIG_ENDIAN` or `NMBS_LITTLE_ENDIAN` in your build flags.

 ## Tests and examples